Federal employee health-care premiums to rise an average of 3.8 percent for 2022

 For 2022, there will be 275 plans — a net loss of one — the large majority of them regional health maintenance organization plans.
 Employees in the national capital area will have the option of 38 plans, the OPM said.

-On average, enrollees with self-only coverage will pay $3.17 more per biweekly pay period; enrollees with self plus-one coverage will pay $7.61 more and those with family coverage will pay $10.09 more.
-Within the average, changes will vary by plan, with some still higher and some decreasing slightly.
+On average, enrollees with self-only coverage will pay $3.17 more per biweekly pay period; enrollees with plus-one coverage will pay $7.61 more, and those with family coverage will pay $10.09 more.
+Within the average, changes will vary by plan, with some even higher and some decreasing slightly.

 In the largest plan, Blue Cross and Blue Shield Basic, the enrollee cost is increasing by $1.58 biweekly to $80.18 for self-only coverage; by $6.96 to $196.13 for self plus-one; and by $11.02 to $212.29 for family coverage.
 Retirees pay premiums at the same rates, but monthly rather than biweekly.

-Coverage terms in the program are largely stable year to year, although for 2022 the OPM emphasized expanding telehealth services and coverage for fertility treatments, and tighter controls over prescriptions for opioids and other drugs.
+Coverage terms in the program are largely stable year to year, although for 2022, the OPM emphasized expanding telehealth services and coverage for fertility treatments, as well as tighter controls over prescriptions for opioids and other drugs.

-Last fall when announcing premiums for 2021, the OPM similarly said that the pandemic had moderated costs as some enrollees deferred care.
+Last fall, when announcing premiums for 2021, the OPM similarly said that the pandemic had moderated costs as some enrollees deferred care.
 The agency’s inspector general echoed that observation in a report early this year showing what it called a “concerning” decrease in 2020 in preventive care such as wellness exams, mammograms, colonoscopies and pediatric vaccinations.

 Besides pandemic-related costs, the main drivers of the premium increases in the FEHBP include the long-running factors of prescription drugs costs — particularly for newer and more expensive specialty drugs — expenses to cover chronic illnesses, and general medical inflation, the OPM said.

-The average 3.8 percent rise in enrollee premiums follows a rise of 4.9 percent for 2021 and of 5.6 percent for 2020; in the four prior years it fell in the 6-7 percent range with the exception of 1.5 percent for 2019.
+The average 3.8 percent rise in enrollee premiums follows a rise of 4.9 percent for 2021 and of 5.6 percent for 2020; in the four prior years, it fell in the 6-to-7-percent range with the exception of 1.5 percent for 2019.

 The 2022 increase also is less than the 4.8 percent rise announced for 2022 in the second-largest public employee program, covering state workers of California, and the 6.5 percent expected overall growth in medical costs for next year, the OPM said.
-In the FEHBP, total premiums are increasing by 2.4 percent but the government share is rising by less than the enrollee share due to the complex method of calculating the two.
+In the FEHBP, total premiums are increasing by 2.4 percent, but the government share is rising by less than the enrollee share because of the complex method of calculating the two.

 “Clearly the administration did a better job holding down the employees’ share of premium costs in the FEHB program for 2022, and we commend that progress,” National Treasury Employees Union President Tony Reardon said in a statement.
 “But we will encourage our members to prepare for price increases and use the upcoming open enrollment season to evaluate all of their options to decide which plan is best for themselves and their families.”

-OPM on Wednesday also announced that premiums are increasing by 1 percent on average under a separate program, the Federal Employee Dental and Vision Insurance Program, in which enrollees pay the full premium cost.
+The OPM on Wednesday also announced that premiums are increasing by 1 percent on average under a separate program, the Federal Employee Dental and Vision Insurance Program, in which enrollees pay the full premium cost.

 That program allows for similar choices during the open season except that it has far fewer carriers — five nationwide vision plans, seven national dental plans and five regional dental plans.